Ubaid97/Docker/README.md

 - Docker engine connects the container with OS and only uses the resources required
 - VM works with Hypervisor to connect guest OS/VM with Host OS/server
+- A VM emulates an entire OS inside the host OS and requires a fixed allocation that goes into running all the processes of an OS.
+This leads to unnecessary wastage of computing resources due to large overhead
+- Setting up a VM takes time, as does the process of setting up a particular application in each and every VM.
+Results in significant amount of time and effort spent in just setting up the environment
+- Containerization circumvents these problems by packaging all the required dependencies in a portable image file along with the software

 ## Demand and future of Docker
 ## Docker API